emilioziniades/pi-speaker/README.md

 All credit to DrFunk for his [post on the Raspberry Pi forums](https://forums.raspberrypi.com/viewtopic.php?t=235519).
 This script basically automates the instructions laid out there.

-This script makes use of the pulseaudio and the bluez-tools libraries.
+The script makes use of the pulseaudio and the bluez-tools libraries.

 ## Caveat